-We at SFE are fortunate to work with some of the smartest technology companies in the world, many of them in the mobile and Telco sector.
+We at Sales Force Europe are fortunate to work with some of the smartest technology companies in the world, many of them in the mobile and telco sector.
 And in our capacity as the European sales force for these companies, we have a prime view of the mobile trends bubbling to the surface – and specifically how those trends will impact global sales opportunities.

 Here we have synthesized four important trends in mobile for 2016:

 1) Mobile Screens Are Now The Primary Screens